nicklotz/dockerconcepts/public/02-docker-images.md

 5. Under **Access Token Description**, enter a description of your choice.
 Give the token **Read, Write, and Delete** permissions, then click **Generate**.

 6. In the window showing the generated credential, click **Copy and Close** to copy the token to your clipboard.
-Paste the token in a safe pace you can refer back to.
+Paste the token in a safe place you can refer back to.

 7. Back in your terminal, run the following to create an environment variable for your Docker username.
 ```
 read -p "Enter your name [Richard]: " MY_DOCKER_USERNAME
 ```

-8. Authneticate to Docker Hub.
+8. Authenticate to Docker Hub.
 ```
 docker login
 ```